begin-theadventure/fl-studio-integrator-linux/README.md

 #### So what does it do?
 It doesn't take care of installing FL Studio, but of integrating it with your system:

-- Provides a shell script (*you need specify the Wine prefix path in it*) that runs the `.exe` with Wine, a `.desktop` application shortcut and the icon;
+- Provides a shell script that runs the `.exe` with Wine, a `.desktop` application shortcut and the icon;

 - Associates the `.flp` files and allows to open them (thanks [defusq](https://aur.archlinux.org/packages/vtfedit)) from the file manager, desktop etc., or the terminal: `fl-studio-integrator "/path/to/*.flp"`.